gyepisam/redux/README.md

 * The .redo directory

+The .redo directory marks the project root directory and holds configuration and data files.

 .redo/data is a directory

 entries are directories whose names are sha1 checksums of file paths relative to the .redo directory.